Grab launches GrabPay e-wallet in hawker stalls, restaurants and shops in Singapore

 |Benefits for Merchants||Benefits for Consumers|

-To make a payment, customers simply need to:
+To make a payment, consumers simply need to:

 - Launch the Grab app and tap the GrabPay button top right